tc39/notes/es7/2016-09/sept-28.md

 MRS: (spoke to fast for me to follow, but basically something about `module.exports = function() {}`?)

-BF: If we had a way to observe mutations, we may be able to track them, but it's not clear how we would do that
+BFS: If we had a way to observe mutations, we may be able to track them, but it's not clear how we would do that

 YK: Empirically, most modules don't do mutation.